Blatke/Silk-Stocking-Shader-for-ME/README.md

 > If you allow the users to adjust your mods, using this shader, on MaterialEditor tab, you need to suggest them installing this shader mod so that the related options can be shown on the tab.

 ## Acknowledgement
-I give special appreciation to [Hanmen](https://www.patreon.com/c/hanmen), who directly helped me with modding this shader to let MaterialEditor in HS2 and AIS successfully load it.
+I give special appreciation to [Hanmen](https://www.patreon.com/c/hanmen), who directly and generously helped me with modding this shader to let MaterialEditor in HS2 and AIS successfully load it.

-I also thank kky-is, [Pizdatyi](https://www.pixiv.net/users/86387918), [Getdowncrazy](https://www.patreon.com/c/realillusionGDC/), [enimaroah](https://github.com/enimaroah-cubic/Sb3UGS/wiki) and ElusiveCake, who paid attention to my problems in shader modding.
+I also thank kky-is, [Pizdatyi](https://www.pixiv.net/users/86387918), [Getdowncrazy](https://www.patreon.com/c/realillusionGDC/), [enimaroah](https://github.com/enimaroah-cubic/Sb3UGS/wiki) and ElusiveCake, who spent time in kindly replying to my questions about shader modding, and thus have brought me with enlightment.